scadu/ansible-desktop/README.md

 This repository contains Ansible roles and playbooks to set up my desktop machines.
-These roles assume you are running openSUSE Leap or Tumbleweed.
+These roles assume you are running openSUSE Leap.

 ## Usage
 ```